Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 time
 ```

+Note that each word is printed on a new line and there are no blank lines in between the words.

 ## Task 7

-Write a function `combine` that combines two lists by taking alternate elements and returns the result.
-You can assume the lists are of equal size.
+Write a function `combine` that combines two lists/arrays by taking alternate elements and returns the result.

 Your combine function should be able to work with lists/arrays of unequal size.

-### Java specific instructions for this task:
-- Your function should be able to accept an array of integers as an input.
-- Your function should return an array of integers.
+If you are doing this project in Java then your function arguments should be Arrays of Integers, and your function should return an Array of Integers.

-For exampe, `combine([11,22,33,45], [1,2,3])` should return:
+For example, `combine([11,22,33,45], [1,2,3])` should return:

 ```
 [11,1,22,2,33,3,45]